Higher Complex Structures and Flat Connections

 \section{Higher complex structures}

 The goal of this section is twofold: first we give a summary of \cite{FockThomas}, in particular the construction of higher complex structures, their moduli space and the cotangent bundle to its moduli space.
-The main ingredient for the higher complex structure is the punctual Hilbert scheme of the plane (see also Appendix \ref{appendix:A}).
-Second, we describe a bundle with several extra structures induced by the higher complex structure.
-This bundle is crucial in the sequel.
+Second, we present some new material, especially a bundle with several extra structures induced by the higher complex structure.
+This bundle is crucial in the subsequent sections.